MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 Obtain the Microsoft R Open for Microsoft R Server rpm and the Microsoft R Server installer tar.gz file and copy all to /tmp as described in Section 3.1, steps 3 through 8.

-The following commands use pdsh and pdcp to distribute and install Microsoft R Services (ensure that each command is run on a single logical line, even if it spans two lines below due to space constraints; lines beginning with “&gt;” indicate commands typed into an interactive pdsh session):
+The following commands use pdsh and pdcp to distribute and install Microsoft R Server (ensure that each command is run on a single logical line, even if it spans two lines below due to space constraints; lines beginning with “&gt;” indicate commands typed into an interactive pdsh session):

 		alias pdshw=’pdsh -w\`cat myhosts.txt\` -R ssh’
 		alias pdcpw=’pdcp -w\`cat myhosts.txt\` -R ssh’